-Several departments in the Center System have specific policies regarding credit by examination.
+Several departments have specific policies regarding credit by examination.
 Students interested in establishing credit for courses other than those listed below should consult an instructor in the department or the Student Services Office.
 The policies in effect in the spring of 1981 were: